victoriarobotics/victoria_docs/arduino_teensy_dev_env.md

 the Arduino-Teensy code used for the 2017 RoboMagellan robot.

-These steps are not required to install the software that will run the robot, only for developing the Arduino-Teensy code thar tuns the robot.
+These steps are not required to install the software that will run the robot, only for developing the Arduino-Teensy code that runs the robot.

 ## Install Arduino IDE
 For Teensy development, we are using the 1.6.12 version of the Arduino IDE.